A SpaceX Falcon rocket lifts off from Kennedy Space Center to deliver cargo to the International Space Station in 2017. (NASA)

 “We want to make sure all the knowledge and experience gets transferred to the club.
 So (graduating) officers tutor the newly elected members for several months in their new positions to pass along that knowledge,” he said.

 LEOPARD is supported by $60,000 in grants from MOOG Space and Defense Group, UC’s University Funding Board and the Ohio Space Grant Consortium.

-If UC’s project is selected, its completed cubesat will be sent to a lab in California for shock, vibration and pressure testing to ensure it can withstand the rigors of space flight and deployment.
+Once constructed, UC's cubesat will be sent to a lab in California for shock, vibration and pressure testing to ensure it can withstand the rigors of space flight and deployment.
 After successful testing, it will be launched and deployed into low Earth orbit along with other cubesat projects NASA selects.

 Once the cubesat is in orbit, the students will link to it by way of a UHF-VHF antenna the club is borrowing from the UC Amateur Radio Club atop the university’s Old Chemistry Building.
 Herrmann said they plan to add an S-band antenna, the same microwave band the International Space Station uses to transmit data.
 They also plan to install a motor drive so the antenna can track the satellite’s path across the sky.